How to Improve your Mobile App’s Performance?

-Last year, I was on my flight returning back from London, I was traveling with a mobility Industry practitioner.
+Last year, I was on my flight returning back from London, I was travelling with a mobility Industry practitioner.
 He has worked with really big firms from last 20 years helping enterprises adopt technologies.

 While we had a great good 8 hours of flight together, he highlighted something that I have been thinking a lot lately.
 Not only he thought mobile apps and performance were just about continuous delivery, he, in fact, couldn’t audit any mobile application that significantly improves the performance.

-When I landed in San Francisco, I reached out to more people and learned everyone had the similar assumptions.
+When I landed in San Francisco, I reached out to more people and learned everyone had similar assumptions.
 Code quality and basic architecture were the only things that people were talking about.

 The following would drastically impact the quality of your mobile application: